LarsDevelopment/LarsDevelopment/README.md

 - 👋 Hi, I’m Lars
-- 👀 I’m interested in Fivem Servers
+- 👀 I’m Currently learning: Javascript, HTML, CSS, Lua
-- 🌱 I’m currently learning Lua, HTML, CSS
+- 🌱 I'm 13, Live in The Netherlands, And i do developing as a hobby.
-- 📫 How to reach me Discord: @Lxrs#0001
+- 📫 You can contact me on discord: Lxrs#0001

 <!---
 larsscripts/larsscripts is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.